William Harvey-Kelly: Early life

-He was originally educated at Castle Park School in Dublin, the Wellington College, Berkshire, eventually studying law at University College, Oxford.
+He was originally educated at Castle Park School in Dublin, the Wellington College, Berkshire, eventually studying law at Oxford University.

 Military career

-He was commissioned as 2nd Lieutenant in the Irish Guards in October 1943 at the aged of 19, and landed in Normandy a week after the D-Day landings.
-In one of his first actions his unit was ambushed by a Panzer battalion leading to heavy casualties and William being the only officer left alive in his unit.
+He was commissioned as 2nd Lieutenant in the Irish Guards in October 1943, aged 19, and landed in Normandy a month after the D-Day landings.

 During Market Garden, he took out a Panther with a PIAT, "One outstanding feat was performed by William Harvey-Kelly, who marched up to a German tank and, standing beside it, knocked it out with a PIAT, the small British hand-held anti-tank weapon.
 As a result of his bravery, his Platoon of the Third Battalion overran this key German position and we made several miles of advance.
 I have always felt it unjust that William, later to command the regiment, was not recommended for the Military Cross.
-I suspect the sudden departure of Colonel Joe {Col. J. O. E. Vandeleur} to take command of another Brigade was the reason for this."
+I suspect the sudden departure of Colonel Joe (Col. Joe Vandeleur) to take command of another Brigade was the reason for this."

 He was part of the fighting and liberating forces in Belgium and was awarded the Croix de Guerre and the Order of Leopold.
 Later on in Holland, while fighting at Arnhem at the ‘Bridge too Far’ he was wounded and sent back to Britain, after a short convalescence he returned in 1945 to Germany.
 He became the Regimental Colonel of the Irish Guards between 1966 and his retirement in 1968, returning to Clonhugh, Ireland, in 1972 to help run the family estate.
 He was interviewed by Cornelius Ryan for his 1974 book "A Bridge too Far", later made into a film the film of the same name in 1977.